Renovating our Fireplace with Stone Veneers

 A really long time ago, I dreamt of veneering all. of. the. brick. in our entire house.
 I was 22 and shameless.
-I’ve come to my senses since that young age, but during that time I fell in love with Eldorado Stone (thank you Houzz).
+I’ve come to my senses since that young age, but during that time I fell in love with Eldorado Stone.
 So when we started the process of veneering the fireplace, I turned to Eldorado Stone.

 Walt, our stone mason, began by covering the entire surface with a scratch coat that will lay under the rock.
 This can be any color, and won’t ever been seen by the eye.
 This week, he will begin laying the rock over the fireplace and grouting the cracks with white mortar.
 I knew that since I didn’t end up selecting white rock, I definitely wanted white mortar rather than gray or sand colored.